+This report is organized as follows.
+Chapter 2 describes the motion including the walk and the instant kick.
 Chapter 3 focuses on the perception processes of the Nao while section 4 presents the concepts and ideas for the implementation of the robots behavior.
 In each of those chapters 2, 3 and 4 the solutions currently in use are described in detail and further references supplied when appropriate, but also the current research is presented.
-Chapter 5 gives a brief introduction to the tools developed by our team within 2013.
-Chapter 6 summarizes our current research topics and the development process for 2014.
+Chapter 5 gives a brief introduction to the tools used by our team in RoboCup 2014.
+Chapter 6 summarizes our current research topics and the development process for 2015.

-We are happy to announce a code release including all software and tools used by team Nao Devils in 2013.
+We are happy to announce a code release including all software and tools used by team Nao Devils in 2014.
 It is available on our website1.